DarkElius/Elius-Arduino/christmas-creche/README.md

 Hardware
 -----
-This project was developed on Arduino Uno with a RGB shield and a dedicated relays board to manage starts, lights in the houses and fireplace.
+This project was developed on Arduino Uno with a RGB shield and a dedicated relays board to manage stars, lights in the houses and fireplace.